pepsinprozac88/lukemeredith_T1A3/docs/README.md

    - Keep the app running via control flow (loops?) until such time as the user wishes to exit the app manually `X`

 #### Error Handling
-I have ensured the app throws no errors or crashes by using 'if/else' statements and 'case' statements to control *if* the program can perfom a specific action, *else* the user receives a custom error message.
-I have also wrapped the entire program in a 'rescue' statement as a failsafe.
+Ensure the app throws no errors or crashes by using 'if/else' statements and 'case' statements to control if the program can perfom a specific action, else the user receives a custom error message.
 These scenarios are outline below:

 1. **New Note**
 - The user cannot create a note without a title, else they recieve a custom error message `X`